-- Open the Fitbit app
+- Open the Fitbit app.

-- Select your Fitbit device
+- Select your Fitbit device under Connected to Fitbit.

-- Tap Notifications, then tap App Notifications (if applicable)
+- Tap Notifications, then tap App Notifications (if applicable).

-- Scroll and find the app in question
+- Scroll and find the app in question.

 Are you too far away?

-Say that you’re cleaning around the house and leave your phone in one room.
+Say you’re cleaning around the house and leaving your phone in one room.

-The nice thing here is that you won’t have to worry about repairing the Fitbit, as your devices should communicate.
+The nice thing is that you won’t have to worry about re-pairing the Fitbit, as your devices should communicate.